 What's your writing process like?

 I am a very finicky writer.
 I need quiet and as little distraction as possible, which means I'm not one of the cool kids who writes to music.
-I prefer to write in the morning or early afternoon, and often pause to take little "reading breaks".
+I prefer to write in the morning or early afternoon, and often pause for tea and reading.
 These days, I typically write on my laptop, and might do that at our dining table, in the recliner, or the sofa in my study.
-I usually sustain my creative flow with never-ending cups of decaffeinated green or barley tea.
+I usually sustain my creative flow with never-ending cups of decaffeinated green, barley, or herbal tea.
 Above all else, I must be wearing comfortable clothes.

 What do you do aside from writing?

 I mom.
 I mom my kids and their friends.
 I mom my husband.
-I mom the dog.
-When I'm not momming, I read YA or binge watch my favorite shows, hang out with my crystals, talk to the plants in my yard, or take my dog for walk that may or may not include some halfhearted running.
+I mom the dogs.
+When I'm not momming, I read YA or binge watch my favorite shows, hang out with my crystals, talk to the plants in my yard, or find a forest to wander in.
 If I'm feeling really perky, I might cook something delicious and plant-based.
-And sometimes, I go for something crafty like wrapping beautiful smudge wands, or making fairy houses or soul collage cards.
+And sometimes, I go for something crafty like wrapping beautiful smudge wands, or making fairy houses or Soul Collage cards.

 Classics like Wuthering Heights, Mists of Avalon, Lord of the Rings, The Handmaid's Tale, The Last Unicorn, or Confederacy of Dunces.
-But also newer reads like The Foretelling, Vampire Academy, Chime, Born Wicked, and most recently—Vita Nostra.
+But also newer reads like The Foretelling, Chime, Born Wicked, Social Creature, and Vita Nostra.
 I also read a fair bit of nonfiction.
 Mostly on subjects like spirituality, metaphysics, or grief.